Concept | Sample/Filter recipe#

 The first option you can activate in this recipe is a filter.
 There are three ways that you can achieve the correct subset of rows:

-• Using SQL expressions.
-SQL expressions can be used if you are using a SQL engine to run the recipe.
+You an use SQL expressions if you are using a SQL engine to run the recipe.

 Let’s say that you want to analyze sales between July 1, 2019 and August 1, 2019 of white T-shirts.